ADISAKBOONMARK/algo.labs/lab8.export-account/README.md

 # Lab 8 : Export an account.

-This lab is a learn about the behavior of import an account.
+This lab is a learn about the behavior of export an account.

 ```javascript
 //= ============ Export an account =============//